TechBridgeWorld/BrailleWritingTutor/README.md

   * Select General -> Existing Projects into Workspace
   * Choose 'Select archive file' and click 'browse'
   * Select<tt>emulator.zip</tt> just downloaded
-  * Under 'Projects', make sure 'JettyServer (JettyServer)' is checked.
+  * Under 'Projects', make sure 'BWTEmulator (BWTEmulator)' is checked.
 Click 'Finish'
   * Wait for eclipse to build the workspace
-  * Right click 'JettyServer' project and go to Build Path -> Configure Build Path
+  * Right click 'BWTEmulator' project and go to Build Path -> Configure Build Path
   * Go to 'Libraries' tab, click 'Add External JARs'
   * Select all .jar files extracted from <tt>libs.zip</tt>, click OK and wait eclipse to build the workspace
-  * Nagivate to package <tt>edu.cmu.ui</tt> (JettyServer -> src > edu.cmu.ui)and run <tt>ControllerUI.java</tt> as 'Java Application'
+  * Nagivate to package <tt>edu.cmu.ui</tt> (BWTEmulator -> src > edu.cmu.ui)and run <tt>ControllerUI.java</tt> as 'Java Application'
-  * Right click 'JettyServer' project and click Refresh to make sure eclipse project explorer shows the most up-to-date log files, which are saved under <tt>/BWT_LOGS</tt>
+  * Right click 'BWTEmulator' project and click Refresh to make sure eclipse project explorer shows the most up-to-date log files, which are saved under <tt>/BWT_LOGS</tt>

   To build and develop the project using other java IDE
-  * Import all source files under <tt>/source/JettyServer/src</tt> and <tt>/source/JettyServer/resources</tt>
+  * Import all source files under <tt>/source/BWTEmulator/src</tt> and <tt>/source/BWTEmulator/resources</tt>
   * Make sure all .jar files in <tt>libs.zip</tt> are in the project's build path
-  * Add <tt>/source/JettyServer/resources</tt> as a class folder so logback can get its configuration file
+  * Add <tt>/source/BWTEmulator/resources</tt> as a class folder so logback can get its configuration file
   * Run <tt>ControllerUI.java</tt> under package <tt>edu.cmu.ui</tt>

 11. The emulator can run on Windows and Linux, though any browser can connect to